vinayrnair/ESP32-DHT22-Sensors/Readme.md

 I took 99% of things from the orignal code from Dave.
 However, I tweaked it a bit to be used for ESP32 instead of ESP8266 and DHT22 instead of DHT11.
 I also changed the pin to the pin I am using on the ESP32.
 Also, I didnt want to exhaust the free usage from Adafruit IO.
 To do that, I reduced the data collection from 5 second to every 10minutes.
 You may want to change it based on your individual use case.

 ## Disclaimer
 The code is taken directly from @DaveSprague with very few modification.
-So a special thanks for Dave for providingn the code and explanation on his Github page: https://github.com/openhomeautomation/adafruit-io-esp8266/blob/master/esp8266_sensor_module/esp8266_sensor_module.ino
+So a special thanks for Dave for providing the code and explanation on his Github page: https://github.com/openhomeautomation/adafruit-io-esp8266/blob/master/esp8266_sensor_module/esp8266_sensor_module.ino

 ## Pictures from the project